rrp432/rudra-patel-v1/README.md

 - `/img`: Stores images used in the portfolio.
 - `/js`: Includes scripts for scrolling and other functionalities.
 - `/css`: Holds stylesheets for different sections.

-## Feedback

-Feel free to use the feedback form in the portfolio to share your thoughts.
-Your input is valuable and will help me enhance my skills and presentation.

 ## License